Data ethics and the impact on customer service

-In the wake of sweeping digital privacy changes, such as Europe’s General Data Protection Regulation (GDPR), consumers are gaining more control over the personal data they provide to organizations.
+In the wake of sweeping digital privacy changes, such as Europe’s General Data Protection Regulation (GDPR), consumers have gained more control over the personal data they provide to organizations.
 An additional benefit of this newfound power is the ability to hold organizations accountable on how their data is used.

-According to digital security software company Gemalto, the majority of consumers say companies are responsible for protecting them from data breaches, with 64 percent reporting they’re “unlikely to do business with a company where their financial or sensitive data was stolen.”
+According to digital security software company Thales, the majority of consumers say companies are responsible for protecting them from data breaches, with 64% reporting they’re “unlikely to do business with a company where their financial or sensitive data was stolen.”
 Data stewardship and protection, therefore, is an issue that affects your enterprise’s reputation, customer trust and overall business health.

 “With so much data available on consumers and so many examples of companies selling and misusing that data, customers are wary of sharing information with brands,” says Blake Morgan, author of More is More: How The Best Companies Work Harder And Go Farther To Create Knock-Your-Socks-Off Customer Experiences.

 The mishandling of data can have lasting negative impacts on brands, but take heart: The solution to keeping data and its owners happy lies in the adoption and implementation of data ethics.
 Tweaking the way you view data management and being transparent about your methods and approach can result in a better customer experience and stronger brand image.

 As we know, data is the engine that fuels the personalization of shopping experiences, marketing messages and customer service interactions.
 There’s no turning back that clock.

 However, policies such as the GDPR, Japan’s Act on the Protection of Personal Information and California’s Consumer Privacy Act are designed to give consumers more control over their data.